CenturyLinkCloud/PublicKB/Servers/managing-and-controlling-costs-in-centurylink-cloud.md

 }}}

 <h3>Overview</h3>
 <p>CenturyLink Cloud provides several tools to enable customers to maximize the benefits of cloud computing, this article will outline some of the controls available to minimize cost.
-These tools are: pausing, archiving, scheduled tasks and autoscale.</p>
+These tools are: pausing, archiving, scheduled tasks, autoscale policies, time-to-live server settings and dashboard estimates.</p>
 <h3>Audience</h3>
 <ul>
   <li>CenturyLink Cloud Customers</li>